 Writing great content

-Writing great content clearly, in plain English, and optimised for the web helps people understand and find the information they need quickly and easily.
+Writing great content clearly, in plain English, and optimized for the web helps people understand and find the information they need quickly and easily.
 This approach is based on research about how people use the Internet.

 As a state resource, we must write so that our site is accessible to anybody.
 Our users have different reading abilities and check our site on a range of devices.
 We are required to meet Web Content Accessibility Guidelines (WCAG) level 2.1.